awsdocs/amazon-rds-user-guide/doc_source/USER_ConnectToMicrosoftSQLServerInstance.md

    1. For **Server type**, choose **Database Engine**\.

-   1. For **Server name**, enter the DNS name and port number of your DB instance, separated by a comma\.
+   1. For **Server name**, enter the DNS name \(endpoint\) and port number of your DB instance, separated by a comma\.
 **Important**
-Change the colon between the DNS name and port number to a comma\.
+Change the colon between the endpoint and port number to a comma\.

       Your server name should look like the following example\.